nmshd/documentation/_docs_use-cases/use-case-consumption-delete-a-peer-shared-attribute-and-notify-peer.md

 {% include properties_list.html %}

-This use-case allows you to delete a [LocalAttribute] a peer shared with you.
+This use-case allows you to delete a [LocalAttribute]({%link _docs_integrate/data-model-overview.md %}#localattribute) a peer shared with you.

 ## Parameters

-- The `attributeId` of the LocalAttribute you want to delete.
+- The `attributeId` of the peer shared Attribute you want to delete.

 ## On Success

-- The LocalAttribute will be deleted.
+- The peer shared Attribute will be deleted.
-- All predecessors of the LocalAttribute will be deleted.
+- All predecessors of the peer shared Attribute will be deleted.
+- If the peer shared Attribute was succeeded, the `succeeds` property of the successor will be set to undefined.
-- A [Notification] is sent to the owner of the Attribute, informing them that you deleted their Attribute.
+- A [Notification]({%link _docs_integrate/data-model-overview.md %}#notification) is sent to the owner of the Attribute, informing them that you deleted their Attribute.
 Technically, the own shared Attribute of the owner and all predecessors will get a `deletionInfo` with `deletionStatus` `"DeletedByPeer"` and the time of receiving the Notification as `deletionDate`.

 ## On Failure